Don Yoder: Affiliations

 Yoder served as president of the American Folklore Society in 1981.
-An annual lecture at the Society is named in his honour as well as a graduate award.
+An annual lecture at the Society is named in his honor as well as a graduate award.

 Yoder was influential in the creation of the American Folklife Center.
-In 1970, Yoder was one of the witness before Congress as part of the hearings examining the concept of an American Folklife Foundation, where he testified in favour of such a foundation.
-When the American Folklife Center was founded six years later, Yoder was named as one of its original Trustees.
+In 1970, Yoder was one of the witness before Congress as part of the hearings examining the concept of an American Folklife Foundation, where he testified in favor of such a foundation.
+When the American Folklife Center was founded six years later, Yoder was named as one of its original trustees.

 Collections

 The University of North Carolina has a Don Yoder Collection of American Hymnody.
 His art and ephemera collection is now housed in the library at Cabrini University.
+He and his cousin William Woys Weaver donated much of their Roughwood Collection of Pennsylvania German materials to Kutztown University.
+Further materials are held by the Library Company of Philadelphia and the Library of Congress.